Here are the prerequisites to mobile SDK integration:

 In the Settings > Shop menu, select your shop and go to the REST API keys tab.

 The tab contains all the information required for authentication:

 REST API keys

-REST payment web services use HTTP Basic authentication for securing calls between the merchant server and the payment gateway servers (see Authentication phase for more information).
-To authenticate, you need a user account and a password.
+The REST payment Web Services use Basic HTTP authentication for securing the calls between the merchant server and the payment gateway servers (see Authentication phase for more information).
+In order to proceed to authentication, you need a login and a password.

 They can be retrieved in the REST API Keys tab of the

 |Test password||Password for building the header Authorization string for test transactions (with test cards).|

 |Production password||Password for building the header Authorization string for production transactions (with real cards).|

 For more information on the implementation, see Implementation using different programming languages.